sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/groups.rst

 The Group REST APIs allow you to get all the information of group and perform create, delete operations too.

-Below are the various Group REST APIs available in Fire Insights.
+Below are the various Group REST APIs available in Sparkflows.

-They should be executed after you have logged into Fire Insights.
+They should be executed after you have logged into Sparkflows.

 Get list of Group
 -----------------------------------